• Home

 • Flaky salt, or sea salt – The crunchy pieces of salt are a great contrast to the subtly sweet cauliflower.

 • Turmeric and cumin seeds – A sprinkle of ground turmeric gives the cauliflower a lovely golden colour while the cumin seeds add warm earthy flavours.
-Use any Middle Eastern spice mix you enjoy; crushed coriander seeds, sumac, za’atar and even fennel seeds would all be wonderful.

 • Pistachios – I love pistachios with this dish but walnuts, hazelnuts, pine nuts, or sliced almonds will also work beautifully.